CloudLabsAI-Azure/Migrate-and-Secure-Workloads/labguide/hol1-exe2-discover-assess-workloads-with-appliance.md

     ![Screenshot showing that the Dependency Agent install on Linux was successful.](Images/da-linux-done.png "Dependency Agent installation was successful")

-32. Return to the Azure Portal and refresh the Azure Migrate **SmartHotel VMs** VM group blade.
-The 3 VMs on which the dependency agent was installed should now show their status as **Installed**.
+32. Return to the Azure Portal and refresh the Azure Migrate **Hyper-V VMs** VM group blade.
+The 2 VMs on which the dependency agent was installed should now show their status as **Installed**.
 (If not, refresh the page **using the browser refresh button**, not the refresh button in the blade.
 It may take up to **5 minutes** after installation for the status to be updated.)

     ![Screenshot showing the dependency agent installed on each VM in the Azure Migrate VM group.](Images/upd-dependency-viz-installed.png "Dependency agent installed")